This page shows you troubleshooting steps that you might find helpful if you run into problems using Filestore.

 Copying data between Cloud Storage and Filestore

-Copying data from Cloud Storage to a Filestore instance using gsutil is currently known to be slow.
+Copying data from Cloud Storage to a Filestore instance using gsutil is known to be slow.
 There is no known mitigation.

 Latency when mounting and unmounting a file share